Vision Quest (film): Production

 Production took place in Spokane, Washington, in the fall of 1983.
 The film was shot at Rogers High School in northeast Spokane, referred to as "Thompson High School" in the film.
 Interior cafeteria scenes were filmed at Ferris High School on Spokane's South Hill.
 Some of the locker room scenes were filmed in the boys' locker room of Shadle Park High School in northwest Spokane.
 Madonna's scene was filmed at the Big Foot Tavern on North Division Street in Spokane.
 Other scenes were shot at The Onion Restaurant downtown and the North Central High School gym.
-The scene where Louden's big match happens was shot in the gym of Spokane Falls Community College.
-Erik Abbey consulted on the wrestling scenes to verify their authenticity.
+The scene where Louden's big match happens was shot in the gym at Spokane Falls Community College.

 Reception

 The film had moderate success in theaters in the U.S. in 1985, earning a gross of $13 million.
-It has received a rating of 60% at Rotten Tomatoes from 15 reviews, and has become a cult classic.
+The film has gone on to become a cult classic.

-Roger Ebert of The Chicago Sun-Times gave the film 3.5 stars out of a possible 4, saying while the core storyline was a formulaic sports drama "it is nevertheless a movie with some nice surprises, mostly because it takes the time to create some interesting characters", with standout performances from Modine, Cox and Fiorentino.
+Roger Ebert of Chicago Sun-Times gave the film 3.5 stars out of a possible 4, saying while the core storyline was a formulaic sports drama "it is nevertheless a movie with some nice surprises, mostly because it takes the time to create some interesting characters", with standout performances from Modine, Cox, and Fiorentino.

 Soundtrack

-The soundtrack to the motion picture was released by Geffen Records on February 12, 1985; the movie was renamed Crazy for You in some countries such as Australia and the UK due to the new popularity of pop singer Madonna and her song "Crazy for You".

-The soundtrack does not include "No More Words" by Berlin, nor tracks from REO Speedwagon, and Quarterflash, which had appeared in the film.
+The soundtrack to the motion picture was released by Geffen Records on February 12, 1985.
+The soundtrack does not include "No More Words" by Berlin or tracks from REO Speedwagon and Quarterflash, which appear in the film.
 The background instrumental music by Tangerine Dream is not included, but was later released on the fan project Tangerine Tree 73: Soundtrax.

+Reception

+The soundtrack received generally positive feedback from music journalists.
+Singapore Monitor called the album a "very timely collection by some of the bigger up-and-coming names in today's pop and rock scene".
+Similarly, Rick Shefchik, in his review for Knight Ridder, named the release as "the best soundtrack album in the racks these days".
+Brian Chin from Billboard complimented Madonna's songs on the soundtrack.
+The album charted in Australia, Canada, and the United States.
+Upon release, Jeff Bunch from The Spokesman-Review named it one of the "best examples of profitable soundtracks" of unsuccessful movies.
+The home video release also peaked at number five on Cash Box's Top 40 Videocassettes.
+Vision Quest ended as one of the Top 50 Albums and Top Soundtracks on Cash Box's Pop Album Awards.
+The album was included among Yardbarker's list of the 25 Best Soundtracks From the 1980s.
+In 2024, the soundtrack was included in Rolling Stone's list of the 101 Greatest Soundtracks of All Time.